 What to Expect

-When you have had received sedation, you are at an increased risk of falling.
+When you have received sedation, you are at an increased risk of falling.
 Falls can cause serious injury.
 To prevent a fall:

 Ask for help